AngeloCastilloPJ/Creaci-n-QR---Python/README.md

 img.save("wlinkdn_angelocp.png")

-/Creation of QR with background color and different QR:
+# Creation of QR with background color and different QR:

 import qrcode
 from PIL import Image